-There are over 300 producers of balsamic vinegar in Modena, but less than a handful can say they own the land where the grapes are grown from which they produce the mosto to make their own vinegar, let alone bottle it and sell it.
-Since 1871 and after four generations, the famiglia Leonardi, with Giovanni as the artist and his son Franceso in marketing, embody what we at Manicaretti believe to be one the most perfect producers of its kind.
+There are over 300 producers of balsamic vinegar in Modena, but only a few can say their balsamic is made from grapes grown on their own estate.
+Since 1871 and for four generations, the famiglia Leonardi, with Giovanni as the artist and his son Franceso in marketing, embody what we at Manicaretti believe to be one the most perfect producers of its kind.

 The Leonardi farm is located 16 km. southwest of the city of Modena, near the river Secchia and Sassuolo at the foothills of the Apennines.
 The 10 hectares of land surrounding the family house and acetaia have a canopy of local clones of Lambrusco and Trebbiano grapes, which have been planted and trained in arbor method to ensure that the fruit ripens in the shade of its own leaves during the very hot summer months.
 The grapes are hand-harvested in September and October and crushed using a pneumatic-press, which gently bursts the fruit without crushing the stems or the seeds.
-The resulting mosto is then stored in a large vat overnight at low temperature, and cooked for 72 hours in an open-air copper cauldron at 85° C. Giovanni emphasizes that the temperature should never exceed 90° C because it would create excessive amount of caramelization, giving the vinegar a bitter taste which would be impossible to remove.
-Once the cooking is done, the mosto—which by now has lost almost 70% of its initial volume—becomes a dense, dark, fragrant and deliciously sweet brown syrup.
+The resulting mosto is cooked for 72 hours in an open-air copper cauldron at 85° C until it has lost almost 70% of its initial volume and becomes a dense, dark, fragrant and deliciously sweet brown syrup.
+Giovanni emphasizes that the temperature should never exceed 90° C because it would create excessive amount of caramelization, giving the vinegar a bitter taste which would be impossible to remove.

-After 4 years and during the winter months, Giovanni will distribute the saba among all the different batterie (sets of barrels), which are located in the attics of all the buildings around the farm.
-A batteria is composed of at least six barrels of different types of precious woods such as chestnut, oak, cherry and juniper, as well as ash and mulberry, giving the balsamic vinegar the aromatic notes he decides upon during the ageing process.
+After 4 years and during the winter months, Giovanni distributes the saba among all the different batterie (sets of barrels), located in the attics of all the buildings around the farm.
+(Balsamic vinegar barrels are always stored in attics—the difference in temperatures between summer and winter, day and night, rain or shine, is what makes the magic happen within them.)
+A batteria is composed of at least six barrels of different types of precious woods such as chestnut, oak, cherry and juniper, as well as ash and mulberry, giving the balsamic vinegar aromatic notes during the aging process.
 These notes differ from producer to producer, allowing for individual nuances.